albertdugba/naimeless/README.md

 ## About The App

-Aveu is a anonymous web platform where users can create posts anonymously, interact and create a community of anonymous users online
+Anonymous web platform where users can create posts anonymously, interact and create a community of anonymous users online

 ## Technologies